Google pledges USD 37 million to fight racism

 "Yesterday, I met with a group of our Black leaders to talk about where we go from here and how we can contribute as Google.
 We discussed many ideas, and we are working through where to put our energy and resources in the weeks and months ahead," the 47-year-old CEO said in the email.
 The US is in the midst of the biggest civic unrest in the country's history following the death of 46-year-old Floyd when a white police officer pinned him down and kneeled on his neck as he gasped for breath.

-Pichai said that the length of the moment of silence represents "the amount of time George Floyd suffered before he was killed.
+Pichai also urged the employees to stand together in silence for 8 minutes and 46 seconds to honor the "memories of Black lives lost."
+"The length of the moment of silence represents the amount of time George Floyd suffered before he was killed.
 It's meant to serve as a visceral reminder of the injustice inflicted on Mr. Floyd and so many others.
 "We acknowledge that racism and violence may look different in different parts of the world, so please use this as a moment to reflect on those who have been lost in your own country or community at a time that works for you," he said.

 In the email, Pichai also shared the result of the company's internal giving campaign held last week.
 "I'm pleased to share that you all have contributed an additional USD 2.5 million in donations that we're matching.
 This represents the largest Googler giving campaign in our company's history, with both the largest amount raised by employees and the broadest participation," he said.